-4 hours-Must be a registered nurse.
-Completion of previously enrolled RN to BSN courses with a "C" or higher grade.
-Includes applying community and public health nursing concepts from vulnerable populations, diverse rural populations, and global perspectives.
-Asynchronous online delivery of course work may include but is not limited to; assignments, discussions, APA format portfolio papers, and computer simulated labs.
+4 hours-- Includes applying community and public health nursing concepts from vulnerable populations, diverse rural populations, and global perspectives.
+Asynchronous online delivery of course work may include but is not limited to: assignments, discussions, APA format portfolio papers, and computer-simulated labs.
+(Full acceptance to the Nursing Program required.)